 Introduction to the Hadoop Ecosystem

 The Hadoop ecosystem is a framework that helps in solving big data problems.
 The core component of the Hadoop ecosystem is a Hadoop distributed file system (HDFS).
-HDFS is a distributed file system that has the capability to store a large stack of data sets.
-With the help of shell-commands, HADOOP interactive with HDFS.
+HDFS is a distributed file system that can store a large stack of data sets.
+With the help of shell commands, HADOOP is interactive with HDFS.
 Hadoop Breaks up unstructured data and distributes it to different sections for Data Analysis.
-The ecosystem provides many components and technologies that have the capability to solve complex business tasks.
+The ecosystem provides many components and technologies that can solve complex business tasks.
 In addition, the ecosystem includes open-source projects and examples.

-As we all know, the Internet plays a vital role in the electronic industry and the amount of data generated through nodes is very vast and leads to the data revolution.
+As we all know, the Internet plays a vital role in the electronic industry, and the amount of data generated through nodes is vast and leads to the data revolution.
 Data is huge in volume, so there is a need for a platform that takes care of it.
-The Hadoop Architecture minimizes workforce and helps in job Scheduling.
-To process this data, we need a strong computation power to tackle it.
-As data grows drastically, it requires large volumes of memory and faster speed to process terabytes of data, to meet challenges distributed systems, which uses multiple computers to synchronize the data.
-To tackle this processing system, it is mandatory to discover software platform to handle data-related issues.
-There evolves Hadoop to solve big data problems.
+The Hadoop Architecture minimizes the workforce and helps in job Scheduling.
+To process this data, we need strong computation power to tackle it.
+As data grows drastically, it requires large volumes of memory and faster speed to process terabytes of data to meet challenges in distributed systems, which use multiple computers to synchronize the data.
+To tackle this processing system, it is mandatory to discover a software platform to handle data-related issues.
+There evolved Hadoop to solve big data problems.

 1. HDFS

-Hadoop Distributed File System is the backbone of Hadoop which runs on java language and stores data in Hadoop applications.
-They act as a command interface to interact with Hadoop. the two components of HDFS – Data node, Name Node.
-Name node manages file systems and operates all data nodes and maintains records of metadata updating.
+Hadoop Distributed File System is the backbone of Hadoop, which runs on java language and stores data in Hadoop applications.
+They act as a command interface to interact with Hadoop.
+The two components of HDFS – Data node, Name Node.
+The name node manages file systems, operates all data nodes, and maintains records of metadata updating.
 In case of deletion of data, they automatically record it in Edit Log.
-Data Node (Slave Node) requires vast storage space due to reading and writing operations.
+The data Node (Slave Node) requires vast storage space due to reading and writing operations.
 They work according to the instructions of the Name Node.
 The data nodes are hardware in the distributed system.

 2. HBASE

-It is an open-source framework storing all types of data and doesn’t support the SQL database.
-They run on top of HDFS and written in java language.
-Most companies use them for its features like supporting all types of data, high security, and HBase tables.
+It is an open-source framework storing all data types and doesn’t support the SQL database.
+They run on top of HDFS and are written in java language.
+Most companies use them for features like supporting all data types, high security, and HBase tables.
 They play a vital role in analytical processing.
-The two major components of HBase are HBase master, Regional Server.
-The HBase master is responsible for load balancing in a Hadoop cluster and controls the failover.
-They are responsible for performing administration role.
-The regional server’s role would be a worker node and responsible for reading, writing data in the cache.
+The two major components of HBase are the HBase master and Regional Server.
+The HBase master controls the failover and load balancing in a Hadoop cluster.
+They are responsible for performing administration roles.
+The regional server’s role would be a worker node responsible for reading and writing data in the cache.

 3. YARN

-It’s an important component in the ecosystem and called an operating system in Hadoop which provides resource management and job scheduling task.
-The components are Resource and Node manager, Application manager and container.
+It’s an essential component in the ecosystem and is called an operating system in Hadoop, which provides resource management and job scheduling task.
+The components are Resource and Node Manager, Application Manager, and Container.
 They also act as guards across Hadoop clusters.
-They help in the dynamic allocation of cluster resources, increase data center process, and allow multiple access engines.
+They help in the dynamic allocation of cluster resources, increase data center processes, and allow multiple access engines.

 4. Sqoop

-It is a tool that helps in data transfer between HDFS and MySQL and gives hand-on to import and export data, they have a connector for fetching and connecting a data.
+It is a tool that helps in data transfer between HDFS and MySQL and gives hands-on to import and exporting data; they have a connector for fetching and connecting data.

 5. Apache Spark